SAND-Lab/MEA-NAP/docs/meanap-methods.rst

     :width: 450
     :align: center

-**Figure 4.2.1.
-Firing rates for 12-minute recording plotted twice.
-A.** Raster plots scaled for this recording (top) and the entire dataset (bottom). **B.** Heat map of firing rates by electrode in spatial layout of MEA grid scaled for recording (left) and entire dataset (right).
-The plots are in the OutputData folder in \2_NeuronalActivity\2A_IndividualNetworkAnalysis.
+**Figure 2.1.
+Firing rates for 12-minute recording scaled for recording and entire dataset.** **A.** Heat map of firing rates by electrode in spatial layout of MEA grid scaled for recording (left) and entire dataset (right). **B.** Raster plots scaled for this recording (top) and the entire dataset (bottom).
+The plots are in the OutputData folder in 2_NeuronalActivity/2A_IndividualNeuronalAnalysis.

 Burst detection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The term “burst” is used in multiple contexts within electrophysiology and within this pipeline.
 Here we are concerned with two types of bursting activity in the MEA recordings.
 As neurons develop in cultures, their action potential firing not only increases in frequency, but the timing of the action potentials comes in bursts.
 Here burst is defined by a minimum number of action potentials occurring within a short inter-spike interval (ISI).
-We do not currently have functions integrated into the pipeline for comparing bursting within individual electrodes.
+There are many methods for network burst detection available.
+The default in MEA-NAP is to use the Bakkum method (Bakkum 2013) with N=10 (minimum number of spikes in a burst) in a minimum of the 3 seconds.
+The method automatically determines the threshold (in milliseconds) based on the ISI distribution.
 Instead, the pipeline currently analyzes “network bursts.”
 As neurons develop in culture, they not only change their pattern of firing over development, but they also fire more often when other neurons in the network are firing.
 These network bursts are defined as a minimum number of action potentials occurring within a short ISI observed in a minimum number of electrodes.
 Like the burst patterns observed in individual electrodes, the parameters for the network burst are chosen by the user and need to be optimized and validated to capture the temporally correlated spiking across multiple nodes in the network.
 There are many methods for network burst detection available.
 For this pipeline, the scripts are based on the [insert] method (insert reference).

 Metrics included in the pipeline for group comparison of network bursts include: